Suede (band): 1994–1995: Butler's exit and Dog Man Star

 In February 1994, the band released the stand-alone single "Stay Together", which became their highest-charting single at the time, reaching number three in the UK.
 The single was backed by a collection of strong B-sides.
 However, the new expansive sound fractured the band and led to the departure of Butler.
 Despite the success of the single, the band has since distanced itself entirely from the song, an aversion usually attributed to issues with Butler at the time.
 In the aftermath of "Stay Together," Anderson isolated himself in a house in Highgate and began writing songs for Suede's next album.
-It was during this time that Anderson distanced himself from what was dubbed the "laddish Britpop movement," which he was seen by many as having set the scene for its emergence.
+It was during this time that Anderson distanced himself from what was dubbed the "laddish Britpop movement", even as he was considered one of it leading figures.
 Bands such as Blur, Oasis, and Pulp began to dominate the music scene, while Suede became more experimental and introverted.
 Tensions worsened during the recording of the album when Butler criticized Anderson in a rare interview, claiming that Anderson worked too slowly and was too concerned with rock stardom.
 Of Anderson, he said, "He's not a musician at all.
 It's very difficult for him to get around anything that isn't ABC."

 Around this time, journalist Neil Strauss wrote that Suede were a band "unafraid to be out of step with its peers."
 The band began recording excessively lengthy songs at the behest of Butler.
 Osman stated that he, Anderson, and Gilbert often felt these tracks were the result of Butler trying to provoke them.
 Anderson recalled that Butler had largely recorded his parts separately from the rest of the band.
 This was usually done in shifts, with Anderson coming to the studio in the evenings after Butler had recorded his guitar parts during the day.
-Tensions reached a breaking point when Butler clashed with the producer Ed Buller, whom he insisted should be fired, as he wanted to produce the record himself.
+Tensions reached a breaking point when Butler clashed with the producer Ed Buller, who he insisted should be fired, as he wanted to produce the record himself.
 Butler then gave Anderson an ultimatum, demanding that the producer be fired or he would leave.
 "I called his bluff," said Anderson.
 Days after his wedding, Butler returned to the studio to find he was not being allowed in, and his guitars were left out on the street.
 According to John Harris's Britpop history, The Last Party, the last words Butler uttered to Anderson were "you're a fucking cunt."
 Butler left the band with a quarter of the recording still to be completed.
 In the band's first interview as a three-piece, Anderson had foreseen the scenario, telling NME's Steve Sutherland: "I saw it coming two years ago.
 It was no shock, I don't think he ever really wanted to be in the band or anything that goes with it."